 Preparation Tips for Composting During Winter

-It is best to empty compost bins of all useable compost prior to the onset of winter.
+It is best to empty compost bins of all usable compost prior to the onset of winter.
 Use the compost around your garden, in your raised beds or transfer to a dry container with a lid for use in the spring.
 Harvesting the compost before starting your winter compost heap will free up space for the new compost.

 Keeping the bin warm is important if you live in an area that has harsh winter temperatures and strong winds.
 Pile straw or hay bales around your bin or packed leaf bags.
 This will ensure that all of the beneficial critters in the compost will stay toasty all winter long.